Six Quick Ways to Increase Your Curb Appeal

 4. Cut Back Trees, Bushes and Other Growth

 It doesn’t matter how gorgeous your home is if no one can see it.
-You might love living amongst the trees and ivy, but buyers want to be able to see what their buying.
+You might love living amongst the trees and ivy, but buyers want to be able to see what they are buying.
 Plus, a clean and tidy yard reflects well on how the house was cared for and maintained.
 Remove any growth that’s touching the house, as it can cause or hide damage.
 Trim back trees to let more sunlight in and shape bushes to look polished but natural.
 Your front-yard should compliment the look of your home, not dominate it.

 5. Upgrade Hardware